 Changes in a family’s circumstances, such as the age of a parent or child or the presence of a disability, move the recipient from one FANF category to another.

-The four categories are as follows:
+The four categories of cash assistance in NH are as follows: #

-- The New Hampshire Employment Program (NHEP)
+1. New Hampshire Employment Program (NHEP) #

 The work program helps NHEP participants become self-sufficient by providing employment opportunities, job readiness, vocational education, and training services.

 2. Family Assistance Program (FAP) #